 There are some popular embroidery designs of India that have made a huge place in people’s hearts.
 Let’s have a look at the one by one:

 1. Chikankari Embroidery

 Chikakari originated in Uttar Pradesh, Lucknow.
 It is rumoured to be discovered by Noor Jahan, wife of Jahangir.
-It is done with white cotton threads on white cotton fabric.
+In this, white cotton threads are done on white cotton fabric.
 But with change in the fashion trends, you can now find chikankari embroidery in various colours on different colours of fabric.
 You can also find this beautiful embroidery on different types of fabric like linen, georgette or chiffons.
 The thread work done in this type of embroidery usually depicts motifs like flora and fauna.
 You can find this embroidery designs on every garment from sarees to kurtis and from lehengas to tops.
 Making designs using chikankari requires lots of hard work and patience.
-Outfits with this embroidery can be worn on a daily basis and special occasions.
+You can wear outfits with this embroidery on a daily basis and special occasions.

 Image Source- Pinterest

-Another embroidery design that was introduced by the Mughals in the 16th century is Zari, also known as Zardosi.
+Mughals introduced another embroidery design in the 16th century known as Zari, also known as Zardosi.
 The word zardosi comes from the Persian names of gold and embroidery.
 ‘Zari’ means ‘gold’ and ‘dosi’ means ‘embroidery’ in Persian.
-In this embroidery usually gold and silver threads are used to create intricate designs and motifs with precious stones and pearls.
-Initially, zari was practiced on velvet fabric, which made it look very royal, but now it is done on various fabrics like silk and much more.
-Earlier, it was worn only by the rich, but now almost everyone could afford it.
+In this embroidery, one usually uses gold and silver threads to create intricate designs and motifs with precious stones and pearls.
+Initially, one can practice zari on velvet fabric, which makes it look very royal, but now you can also do it on various fabrics like silk and much more.
+Earlier, only the rich can wear it, but now almost everyone could afford it.
 You can find zari embroidery on various traditional clothes like sarees, kurtis, blouses, lehengas, suits, etc. It gives you a rich and glamorous look.

 Image Source- Angad Creations